 Bottom line: The best free file and website malware scanners

 All the scanners have some pros and cons, but that comes with any software.
 Depending on your needs, we don’t think you’ll regret trying out any of these free file and website malware scanners.
-If you want to know how to detect malware on your device or website, using one of these products may be your first step.
+If you need a more comprehensive defense, read our full guide on anti-malware software.